ChrstphrHll/npc_gen/students/Brahm Delmuth.md

 ---
 ### Description
 - 8th year Half-Orc Paladin in Fiesn
-- curly lighter blonde hair that's kept back by a green headband, Pale Blue eyes, and Pale Green skin
+- long straight brunette hair that's braided, Pale Blue eyes, and Pale Green skin
 - Is Exuberant and Conservative, and has Stoicism as their ideal

 ### Organizations